A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$

+In addition to $\mathsf{11_{n34}}$ and $\mathsf{11_{n42}}$, untwisted Whitehead doubles of knots have trivial Alexander module and Alexander polynomial equal to 1 \cite{Rolfsen}.
+Recall that the Alexander polynomial is an abelian knot invariant in the sense of \cite{Cochran} in that it is determined by the first two terms of the derived series of the knot group, whereas the Jones polynomial is non-abelian.
+Abelian invariants are limited in their ability to distinguish knots with a trivial Alexander module, such as untwisted Whitehead doubles, from the unknot.
+We find that~$\Delta_{\mathfrak{sl}_3}$ is nontrivial on the Whitehead double of the trefoil $\text{Wh}^0(\mathsf{3_{1}})$, see Figure~\ref{fig:doubles}.
+Thus proving Theorem~\ref{Thm:list}\,\ref{Thm:nonabelian}.

+{ } { } A limitation in our computation of $\Delta_{\mathfrak{sl}_3}$ is that we compute it from braid presentations of knots.
+A knot with braid index $k$ requires the multiplication of $8^k \times 8^k$ sparse symbolic matrices.
+Under a simple implementation, it took about 24 hours to compute each of $\Delta_{\mathfrak{sl}_3}(\mathsf{11_{n34}})$ and $\Delta_{\mathfrak{sl}_3}(\mathsf{11_{n42}})$ in \textsc{Maple 2018.0} on The Ohio State University's unity high performance computing cluster using the $k=4$ presentations on~\cite{TKA}.
+All invariants in this paper can be computed using \textsc{SymPy~1.14.0} with the domainmatrix module in a few hours.
+Perhaps these computations could be made more efficient by implementing the methods of \cite{BNV:PG,BNV:API}.

-Theorem \ref{thm:plugin} could also be stated in terms of $\invt$ and $\Delta_{\sltwo}$, as $\Delta_{\sltwo}$ on knots equals the Alexander polynomial evaluated at $t^2$.
-This motivates the following conjecture that proposes a sequence of polynomial invariants in an increasing number of variables, each of which has an evaluation to the previous invariant in the sequence. \begin{conj} Let $\mathfrak{k}$ be the Lie algebra obtained by removing $m$ simple roots $\alpha_j$ of a simply-laced Lie algebra $\g$ of rank $n$.
-Suppose the corresponding entries $t_j$ of $\t\in(\Cx)^n$ are chosen so that the representation $\Vt$ of $\Uzg$ has $m$ maximal subrepresentations.
-Let $\mvec{\hat{t}}\in(\Cx)^{n-m}$ be obtained by removing the entries $t_j$ from $\t$.
-Then for any knot $K$, $\Delta_{\g}(K)(\t)=\Delta_{\mathfrak{k}}(K)(\mvec{\hat{t}^{m+1}})$. \end{conj} The $\slthree$ invariant admits a nine-term skein relation via the minimal polynomial of the $R$-matrix represented in $\Vt\otimes \Vt$, see Proposition \ref{prop:skein}.
-Using a recursion determined by the square of the $R$-matrix, we have computed an explicit formula for $(2n+1,2)$ torus knots.
+The $\mathfrak{sl}_3$ invariant admits a nine-term skein relation via the minimal polynomial of the $R$-matrix represented in $\Vt\otimes \Vt$, see Theorem~\ref{Thm:list}\,\ref{Thm:skein} and Proposition~\ref{prop:skein}.
+Using a recursion determined by the square of the $R$-matrix, we compute an explicit formula for $\Delta_{\mathfrak{sl}_3}$ on $(2n+1,2)$ torus knots.

-\begin{restatable*}[Two Strand Torus Knots]{thm}{torusknots} The value of $\invt$ on a $(2n+1,2)$ torus knot is given by: \end{restatable*} The following representation-theoretic discussion assumes $\g=\slthree$.
-Let $\P\cong (\Cx)^2$ denote the characters on the Cartan subalgebra of $\U_\zeta(\slthree)$.
-Note that $\P$ has a group structure under entrywise multiplication with identity $\mvec{1}=(1,1)$. \begin{lem}[\cite{HarperVerma}] The representation $\Vt$ is reducible if and only if $\t$ belongs to any of